moritzrose/holiday_island/README.md

 - implement the cursor
-- in the original game, you had to right click to move the window, I want to make it scrollable by moving the cursor to the edge of the window like every modern building game
+- in the original game, you had to right click to move the window, I want to make it scrollable by moving the cursor to the edge of the window like in every modern building game

 ### hover effect